Industry Insights: Label-Free Packaging Trends in 2022

 Labeled PET Bottle Packaging At Glance

 Bottle design elements such as the bottle shape and label play an important role in the buyer’s ultimate purchase decision.
 Consumers pay attention to product information printed on labels more than ever before.
-When picking up a bottle, we usually look at the label as we get to know the product ingredients, nutritional composition, shelf life, and origin statements.
-Being aware of such information lets customers build trust with the brand and feel safer during their purchase.
+When picking up a bottle, they usually look at the label to learn about the product ingredients, nutritional composition, shelf life, and origin statements , which enable customers to build trust with the brand and feel safer during their purchase.

 Latest studies shared by National Geographic report that in 2018 around 8.3 billion metric tons of plastic has been produced, while just the 9% has been recycled.
 Over 79% percent of plastic is accumulating in landfills or sloughing off in the natural environment as litter.
 The article also states that if the trends continue, by 2050, there will be around 12 billion metric tons of plastic in landfills ( 35,000 times the weight of the Empire State Building).